 - Medical intelligence: C-L psychiatrists need to possess extensive knowledge about physical, social, and neurological disorders and their relation to abnormal illness.
 They should be capable of implementing this intelligence in patient care.
 Practitioners in this field should also be aware of the therapies used for psychosomatic patients.

 - Patient care: Specialists in this field improve the quality of psychiatric care for both in- and outpatients.
-A warm atmosphere, appropriate consultations, and evidence-based patient care promotes the physical and mental health of the patient.
+A warm atmosphere, appropriate consultations, and evidence-based patient care promote the physical and mental health of the patient.

 - Evaluation of mental factors: This enables complete assessment of the psychological and social factors responsible for an individual’s mental illness through observation under psychiatric consultants.
 The symptoms of mental disorders are diagnosed and effectively treated by psychiatric therapies.